 Super Eight Stage: A New Level of Competition

-Once the group stage concludes, the top eight teams move into two Super Eight groups – X and Y. These matches intensify rivalry and determine the final four.
+Once the group stage of the ICC Men’s T20 World Cup 2026 concludes, the top eight teams move into two Super Eight groups – X and Y. These matches further intensify rivalries and ultimately determine the final four teams of the tournament.

 Sat, Feb 21 – 7:00 PM – Y2 vs Y3 – Premadasa, Colombo